sersad-ru/MultiSens/docs/AHT20.md

 The AHT20 plugin receives temperature and humidity from the I²C module with AHT20 sensor.

-Results are displayed on the device screen and sends to serial in human-readable and Arduino `SerialPlotter` compartible format.
+Results are displayed on the device screen and sends to the serial in human-readable and Arduino `SerialPlotter` compartible format.

 * You can specify the delay between sensors calls using `READ_DELAY_MS`